Mesothelioma Death Rates in the U.S.

 However, it’s safe to estimate well over 10,000 people across the United States pass away annually due to illnesses related to asbestos exposure.

 A recent report by the Environmental Working Group (EWG) claims that between 189,000 and 221,000 American deaths were linked to asbestos exposure from 1999 to 2013.

-The EWG cautioned their estimates are conservative.
-Realistic numbers could reach 20,000 asbestos deaths annually.
+The EWG cautioned their estimates about deaths from asbestos are conservative.
+In reality, the number of deaths from asbestos exposure could reach 20,000 each year.

 There’s a good reason why asbestos-related death statistics are erratic: inconsistent diagnosis and death classifications by physicians and coroners.

 Many people who suffered diseases directly related to asbestos finally succumbed to ailments like cardiac arrest, stroke, or a pulmonary embolism.

 While those may be the final cause of death, the underlying contributor may have been the asbestos-related disease.

 Further, mesothelioma — a rare cancer caused by asbestos exposure — is often misdiagnosed as less serious health problems.